 The versatility of the different waters in Aysén Patagonia enables a great range from dry fly fishing in spring creeks to streamer fishing in stillwaters.

 Our guides will show you the hot spots and help to make your flyfishing dream come true.

-The Simpson River originates in the eastern Andes and flows west past Coyhaique, where it enters the Rio Simpson National Reserve.
+Day 1: The Rio Simpson originates in the eastern Andes and flows west past Coyhaique, where it enters the Rio Simpson National Reserve.
 The marvelous shores offer classical stonefly caddies and mayflies dry fishing.
 Brown and rainbow trouts have an average size of 14-22 inches, occasionally trouts reaching a size of 30 inches.
 The King Salmon enters the river from early January through mid March.
-Day 2: Nireguao River

-With its numerous rivers and lakes, the Mañihuales valley is among the best salmonid fisheries of Chile.
-The Mañihuales river offers a versatile structure with shallower sections, rapids, vortices and pools.
+Day 4: The Rio Mañihuales river offers a versatile structure with shallower sections, rapids, vortices and pools.
 With its partially heavily vegetated riverside and crystal clear water it demands precise roll casts.
 The average trout reaches 4-6 pounds.
 As the river has a rich food supply, all classics as Adams, Elk Caddis, Pheasant Tail nymphs and Emergers are thriving.

 This is our recommended kit for your stay:

-- A good, reliable reel suitable for a #5 or #6 rod.
+REELS A good, reliable reel suitable for a #5, #7 or #8 rod

 LINES: Good quality WF floating and Sink 1/3 line

 ACCESSOIRES: Landing net, Leader clip, Polarizing sunglasses, Sun milk